David Hoskin

-David Craig Hoskin (born 16 October 1935) is a former New Zealand cricketer who played first-class cricket for Northern Districts from 1956 to 1965.
+David Craig Hoskin (born 16 October 1935) is a New Zealand former cricketer who played first-class cricket for Northern Districts from 1956 to 1965.
 He was President of New Zealand Cricket from 2000 to 2003.

 Playing career

 A right-arm medium-fast bowler, Hoskin was the first person to bowl for Northern Districts in first-class cricket.
 He opened the bowling in their first Plunket Shield match, against Auckland, on Boxing Day 1956.
 His best season was 1961-62, when he took 17 wickets at an average of 17.82, including his best figures of 7 for 33 against Wellington, when Northern Districts dismissed Wellington for 80 in the second innings.
 In 1962-63 he was a member of the first Northern Districts team to win the Plunket Shield.
 He took 5 for 71 against Auckland in the first match of the season.

 Hoskin also played Hawke Cup cricket for Waikato from 1956 to 1966.
 He was a member of the Waikato team that took the title from Northland in 1956-57 when he took 5 for 33 and 5 for 55 in a 102-run victory, a few days before his first-class debut.